Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 In the weeks that followed my mother-in-law and I tried to find those branches.
 We filled in birth dates, middle names, and other family trivia but still had holes.
 We then decided that during the following year's reunion we were going to finish this tree.

 Our tree inspired us.
 We made one for each side of my husband's family as well as for my own smaller family.
 It took hours of work and reams of paper, but tucked in a scrapbook are my trees.
 From there I was inspired to find pictures of these people, another family reunion project.
 This third reunion I took candid photos so that I could keep them in a scrapbook which looked like a high school yearbook of my husband's clan.
 Then, I delved into boxes of photos in my own grandmother's attic to create a family shrub of my family.
-All in one album we created my complete family album, all forty some pages of it plus printouts of the family trees that had come together the day my husband and I were married, our family.

 The time I spent with the people who helped me to put the albums together was the most precious result of the work.
 My grandmother identified people that no one else but she knew; now they're labeled forever.
 I heard stories that would have one day been forgotten, and we found pictures of people who had fallen to the backs of our minds.